-Today, with the increasing refinement of content management, websites not only carry text and images but also need to present complex information such as mathematical formulas and flowcharts in a professional and easily understandable way.AnQiCMS is committed to providing efficient and flexible content management solutions.
-When dealing with technical articles, academic content, or business process diagrams on our website, how to ensure that these special elements are displayed correctly and beautifully has become a topic worth discussing.
+On the day when content management is becoming increasingly refined, websites not only carry text and images but also need to present complex information in a professional and easy-to-understand way, such as mathematical formulas and flowcharts.AnQiCMS is dedicated to providing efficient and flexible content management solutions.
+When we handle technical articles, academic content, or business process diagrams on our websites, how to ensure that these special elements are displayed correctly and beautifully becomes a topic worth discussing.

-AnQiCMS itself provides good support for Markdown editors, which means we can use concise Markdown syntax to write formulas and flowcharts.However, in order for the browser to correctly parse and render these special Markdown syntaxes, some mature front-end libraries are needed.This article will introduce in detail how to introduce these libraries in AnQiCMS template and ensure that mathematical formulas and flowcharts can be presented perfectly.
+AnQiCMS itself provides good support for Markdown editors, which means we can write formulas and flowcharts using concise Markdown syntax.However, to make the browser correctly parse and render these special Markdown syntaxes, some mature front-end libraries are needed.This article will introduce in detail how to introduce these libraries in the AnQiCMS template and ensure that mathematical formulas and flowcharts are perfectly presented.

 Preparation: Enable Markdown Editor

-Firstly, we need to enable the Markdown editor in the AnQiCMS backend so that we can use the relevant syntax while editing content.
+Firstly, we need to enable the Markdown editor in the AnQiCMS backend so that we can use the relevant syntax when editing content.

-Please log in to your AnQiCMS backend, navigate toGlobal Settings-Content Settings.
-On this page, you will find an option named “Whether to enable Markdown editor”.
-Be sure to set it to “Yes”。Enable it, and you can use Markdown syntax in the content editing area when you publish or edit document content.
+Please log in to your AnQiCMS backend and navigate toGlobal Settings-u003eContent settings.
+On this page, you will find an option named "Enable Markdown Editor".
+Be sure to set it to "Is.
+Enable it to use Markdown syntax when publishing or editing document content.

-Core steps: Introduce the front-end support library to the template
+Core steps: Introduce the frontend support library into the template.

-AnQiCMS uses a template engine syntax similar to Django, which means that website templates usually have abase.htmlThe file, which serves as the skeleton of all pages, carries common contents such as headers and footers.
-In order for mathematical formulas and flowcharts to display normally throughout the site, we need to include the required frontend libraries into thisbase.htmlthe file<head>area.
+AnQiCMS uses a template engine syntax similar to Django, which means that website templates usually have abase.htmlA file that serves as the skeleton for all pages, carrying common page headers, footers, and so on.
+In order for mathematical formulas and flowcharts to be displayed normally throughout the site, we need to introduce the required frontend libraries into thisbase.htmlthe file<head>area.

-Your template file is stored in/templateThe directory, each template package has its own directory.
-Find the directory of the template package you are currently using.base.htmlFile (or similar public header file), then follow the steps below to add code.
+Your template file is located in/templatethe directory, each template package has its own directory.
+Find the directory of the template package you are currently using.base.htmlFile (or similar public header file), then add the code according to the following steps.

-1. Markdown content style beautification (optional, but highly recommended)
+1. Markdown content styling (optional, but highly recommended)

-Although this is not necessary for the formula and flowchart display, introducing a set of beautiful Markdown styles can make your content more readable.Here we recommend using GitHub style Markdown CSS.
+Although this is not necessary for the display of formulas and flowcharts, introducing a set of beautiful Markdown styles can make your content more readable.We recommend using GitHub-style Markdown CSS.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-2. English translation: Implement the correct display of mathematical formulas
+2. Implement the correct display of mathematical formulas

 The rendering of mathematical formulas usually depends on libraries like MathJax, which can convert formulas written in LaTeX, AsciiMath, or MathML syntax into clear and beautiful mathematical symbols.

-Continue inbase.htmlthe file<head>Add the CDN script of MathJax inside the tag:
+Continue inbase.htmlthe file<head>Add the CDN script for MathJax inside the tag:

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>